 At the end of our workshops, all the toys we’ve put out on the tables are up for grabs; we expect participants to take the gadgets home.
 People usually ask if it’s okay, usually with the same excuse: “I just want to take something home for the kids.”

-Know further: Tips to help tactile learners, more on the different learning styles and a some obsolete Lego constructions.
+Know further: Tips to help tactile learners, and more on the different learning styles.
 Not sure which is your learning preference?
 Take this survey.
 Order your own table-toys, also known as fiddles or stress-relief toys.
 Our favorite table toy, by the way, is the rubber chicken.
 And finally, further reading and viewing on the science of play.